Vietnam.vn - Nền tảng quảng bá Việt Nam

 In related news, answering a question about the possibility of reaching a Joint Statement at the event, the US National Security Council (NSC) Coordinator for Strategic Communications John Kirby commented that finding consensus among G20 countries is like having “20 clocks ringing at the same time”, and said that this is very unlikely but the US continues to hope.

 We know that these institutions are among the most effective tools for mobilizing high-quality, transparent investment in developing countries.
-That is why the United States has supported the major effort now underway to develop these institutions so that they can meet the challenges of the future.”
+That is why the United States has supported the major effort now underway to develop these institutions so they can meet the challenges of the future.”

 Previously, on September 6, Bloomberg quoted a senior French government official as saying that China had agreed with the draft communique of the G20 Summit.

 According to the newspaper, only Russia and India are currently not supporting the G20 joint communique, including the statement on Ukraine.
-Bloomberg did not specify which clause on the conflict was included in the final communique of the Summit.
+Bloomberg did not specify which clause on the conflict was included in the final communique of the Conference.

 Source